|

 Bank Accounts

-- In Australia, your Income, Wages as well as Governmental Benefits are paid into Bank Accounts.
-So the first thing that you will do after your arrival in Australia is that you must open a bank account within six weeks of your arrival.
+- In Australia, your income, wage and governmental benefits are paid into bank accounts.
+The first thing you should do after your arrival in Australia is open a bank account within six weeks of your arrival.

 - Usually if you open your account within six weeks of your arrival, you will only need your passport as identification.
-After six weeks you will be asked for extra documents for identification.
+After six weeks, you will be asked for extra documents.

-- Opening a Bank Account in Australia is a very simple process.
+- Opening a bank account in Australia is a very simple process.
 You need to complete a “New Account Form” and return it along with the documents required.
-Generally it takes five working days to process your application for new bank account.
+Generally it takes five working days to process your application.

-- Once your application is processed you will receive a letter confirming your Account Number.
-This Account Number is your primary means of reference and should be quoted on all correspondence with the bank, any payment or transaction.
+- Once your application is processed, you will receive a letter confirming your account number.
+This account number is your primary means of reference and should be quoted on all correspondence with the bank, and any payment or transaction.

 - Once your account is opened with the Commonwealth Bank of Australia, you can take advantage of the foreign exchange rate.